sv222/cloud-engineer-interview-questions/README.md

 - **Amazon Route 53:** Scalable and highly available Domain Name System (DNS) web service.
 - **AWS Direct Connect:** A dedicated network connection from your on-premises data center to AWS.
 - **AWS Transit Gateway:** Service for connecting multiple VPCs and on-premises networks.
-- **AWS VPN CloudHub:** Service for connecting multiple remote networks using VPN.
+- **AWS VPN CloudHub:** A managed service that allows you to connect multiple AWS Virtual Private Clouds (VPCs) to each other and to your on-premises network via a hub-and-spoke model.
 - **AWS Transit Gateway Peering:** A service that allows you to connect two or more AWS Transit Gateways together.
 - **AWS Transit Gateway Network Manager:** A service that provides a unified view of your AWS Transit Gateway networks and helps you manage them centrally.
 - **AWS Global Accelerator:** Improve application availability and performance using the AWS global network.